shuaiOKshuai/SOLT-GNN/README.md

 	@inproceedings{liu2022onsize,
-	  title={On Size-Oriented Long-Tailed Graph Classification of Graph Neural Networks}, author={Liu, Zemin and Mao, Qiheng and Liu, Chenghao and Fang, Yuan and Sun, Jianling}, booktitle={Proceedings of the Web Conference 2022},
+	  title={On Size-Oriented Long-Tailed Graph Classification of Graph Neural Networks}, author={Liu, Zemin and Mao, Qiheng and Liu, Chenghao and Fang, Yuan and Sun, Jianling}, booktitle={Proceedings of the ACM Web Conference 2022}, year={2022}
-	  year={2022}
 	}